Overview

 On average, a night in a Dubrovnik hotel costs 100 EUR, 50 to 70 EUR in an apartment, and 35 to 50 EUR in a hostel.

-Dining out in Dubrovnik varies from 20 to 50 EUR per meal with drinks at a mid-range restaurant.
+Dining out in Dubrovnik ranges from 20 to 50 EUR per meal, including drinks, at a mid-range restaurant.

 Public transport in Dubrovnik is affordable, with bus tickets costing around 2 EUR per ride, while renting a car to explore the area costs 40 to 90 EUR per day, depending on the type of vehicle and rental duration.